 “Someone spilled coffee on their way down the hall,” she said cleaning a trail of brown dots.
 “Happens all the time.”

 Minutes later, a gift shop employee approached me saying, “I need you to accompany me out to a car.”
 What?
 “Just come on!” she said.
-“I’ll tell you out there.”
-At the car, she informed me that a guest had knocked on the stall of the bathroom, asking the gift shop employee if she worked for the hotel.
+“I’ll tell you outside.”
+At the car, she informed me that a guest knocked on the stall of the bathroom, asking the gift shop employee if she worked for the hotel.
 When the gift shop employee told her that she did, the guest informed her that she had had an accident.
 The guest asked the gift shop employee to go to her car and retrieve a coat for her.
 Fearing a lawsuit, or that this was some kind of ruse perpetuated by a guest who might claim that she stole something out of her car, the gift shop employee asked me to witness her going into the guest’s car for the guest’s coat.

 Unbeknownst to me at the time, the customer also asked the gift shop employee to also retrieve a to-go shopping bag for her.
-Once the guest had her London Fog, knee-length coat on, sans underwear and pants the guest now had in the to-go bag, the gift shop employee informed me, the guest decided to stop, en route to the exit, and shop in the gift shop for fifteen minutes, “Like nothing happened,” the gift shop employee informed me.
+Once the guest had her London Fog, knee-length coat on, sans the underwear and pants the guest now had in the to-go bag, the gift shop employee informed me, the guest decided to stop, en route to the exit.
+The guest proceeded to shop in the gift shop for a full fifteen minutes, “Like nothing happened,” the gift shop employee informed me.
 She was wearing a London Fog length coat that stretched to her knees, but she had nothing else on below the waist, due to the mess she was purported to have made in her undergarments and on her pants.

 “She must be used to it,” the gift shop employee surmised.